Cray-HPE/docs-csm/operations/node_management/Defragment_NID_Numbering.md

 * Chassis-level entries exist in the System Layout Service (SLS) and are correct for all Mountain and Hill chassis.
 * All compute nodes are powered off.

-## Defragment NID Script Functionality and Limitations
+## Defragment NID script functionality and limitations

 In the process of defragmenting NIDs, the `defragment_nids.py` script will:

 * Update the NID numbers for compute node entries in HSM.
 * Update/create SLS compute node entries with correct NID numbering and aliases.
 * Remove node entries from HSM that were not previously removed due to missed blade swap procedure steps.
 This includes associated entries under `/State/Components`, `/Inventory/ComponentEndpoints`, `/Inventory/Hardware`, and `/Inventory/EthernetInterfaces`.
 * Remove SLS node entries with conflicting NIDs that are not in HSM.
 * Correct the _Class_ designation of compute nodes in HSM.